 “For the love of link juice, how did that site get there?”

 Monitor what is happening, keep an eye out for websites that are winning rankings and try to understand why those sites have succeeded.
 Look for patterns and compare this with those that have seen drops.
 Don’t always assume it is the most obvious reason though, it might be something else entirely.

 “Has Covid-19 impacted the update?”

 Covid-19 has changed what people need from Google’s search results and has caused a significant shift in users’ search behaviour.
-With December 2020’s Core update, Google is faced with the unique challenge of having to catch up in real-time and determine what it is that people want to see when they make a search query.
+With the May 2020 update, December 2020 update, June 2021 update and July 2021 update, Google is faced with the unique challenge of having to catch up in real-time and determine what it is that people want to see when they make a search query.
 Changes in search rankings are generally a reflection of content relevancy.
 There are many gaining relevancy that weren’t as relevant before meaning that if content has gained relevance since the last update it will be moved higher up in rankings.

 In the last update, many categories’ volatility would come as no surprise, such as travel, tourism, real estate, live entertainment and events, health or places offering remote services.

 “Is the site too slow?
 Is it not mobile-friendly enough?”